Sri Lankan Tamil diaspora: Switzerland, Austria and Germany

 The majority of Sri Lankan Tamils in this region are descended from asylum seekers flees in the Civil War.

 The majority of the first generation had to learn the local language in order to be able to obtain jobs and suffered from poor employment prospects as a result, but the second generation has been more successful in picking up the local language (predominantly German) and educating their way into middle class jobs such as finance.

 Religious fervor among Tamil Germans intensified as their numbers swelled.
 Due to the inspirational encouragement of Hawaii Subramaniaswami – the disciple of Yoga Swamigal – two well organized Hindu temples – Sidhivinayagar Kovil and the kamadchi Amman Kovil –have in place in the city of Hamm since 1984.
 According to the journal Hinduism Today, the youth are being well trained in their religion and culture at home and in weekend schools in rented halls using texts from Sri Lanka.
 They even wear Hindu symbols of Vibuthi and Tilakam.

-Switzerland has about 50,000 Tamils, the majority of whom are from Sri Lanka who have gone as refugees.
+Switzerland has about 60,000 Tamils, the majority of whom are from Sri Lanka who have gone as refugees.
 Temples, cultural festivals, international conferences, seminars and meetings draw a large number of the Tamil Diaspora from other European countries to the various Swiss cities, so much so that it has become the nerve centre of Tamil cultural activism.
 Tamil language classes, dance and music classes run by voluntary bodies are fast increasing.
 A large community established in Zurich with a place known as little Jaffna.
 Kanton Basel, Bern.
 Geneva.
 Most of the Tamils reside in the German speaking areas of Switzerland.

 Benelux

-Netherlands has more than 20,000 Tamils, the majority of whom are refugees from Sri Lanka.
+The Netherlands has more than 20,000 Tamils, the majority of whom are refugees from Sri Lanka.

 Scandinavia

-Norway has about 13,000 Tamils, most of whom are Sri Lankan refugees.
+Norway has about 13,000 Tamils(before 2010's), most of whom are Sri Lankan refugees.
 Around 7,000 live in the capital Oslo.

 Sweden has a Sri Lankan Tamil population of approximately 6,000.
 The Sri Vinayagar temple was opened near Stockholm by Tamil Hindus in 2000.

 Denmark has over 7,000 Tamils, the majority being refugees.
 There are two well-patronized Hindu temples – one for Vinayagar and another for Abhirami – and the Tamil population has become well adapted to the Danish environment.